-See Remote Phone Access chapter for all details regarding SIP LOCAL+BYPASS streaming.
+See Remote Phone Access for all details regarding SIP LOCAL+BYPASS streaming.

-In Teleworker use-case, either the server-gateway profile or DMZ profile could be used depending where on the network MBG is to be deployed.
-If deploying behind an existing firewall on a DMZ, then a single network interface and DMZ profile is appropriate.
-If deploying beside an existing firewall, or if there is no existing firewall, then server-gateway profile is appropriate.
+In Teleworker use-case, either the server-gateway profile or DMZ profile could be used depending where on the network MiVoice Border Gateway is to be deployed.
+If deploying behind an existing firewall in a DMZ, then a single network interface and DMZ profile is appropriate.
+When deployed behind an existing firewall a dual NIC custom profile may be appropriate.